ecadlabs/signatory/docs/yubihsm.md

       auth_key_id: 1
 ```

-To import a secret key, we take the secret key from the above json examples.
+To import a secret key, we take the secret key from the above JSON examples.
 Do not include the "encrypted:" or "unencrypted:" prefix.

 ```
 signatory-cli import --config ./signatory.yaml --vault yubi edsk2rKA8YEExg9Zo2qNPiQnnYheF1DhqjLVmfKdxiFfu5GyGRZRnb